danieldesira/TurtleQuest/DEDICATIONS.md

 build this game from a mama turtle's perspective.

-Dedicated to our coordinators Angelique and Haley and countless turtle watch volunteers, including my dear friends Josette Darmenia, Stephen Spiteri, Ana Feder, Sheila Adams, Joanna Pullicino Kent, Rachel Doyle, Roberta Farrugia Debono, Glenn Brough, Joe Conti, Corrine Wood, Liza Sountsova, Kamilla Boross and Liz Gowland-Camilleri.
+Dedicated to our coordinators Angelique and Haley and countless turtle watch volunteers (past, present and future), including my dear friends Josette Darmenia, Stephen Spiteri, Ana Feder, Sheila Adams, Joanna Pullicino Kent, Rachel Doyle, Roberta Farrugia Debono, Glenn Brough, Joe Conti, Corrine Wood, Liza Sountsova, Kamilla Boross and Liz Gowland-Camilleri.
 And many others - it's impossible to list them all here!
 These people have selflessly dedicated their time for safeguarding biodiversity and for that I wish to thank them wholeheartedly.

 Of course, also dedicated to mama and baby turtles this amazing team, together with the team of professionals from ERA, has helped to safeguard throughout